Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 Op 11

-Twingo 2 front suspension cup
+Twingo 2 front strut upper mount

 Op 12

 Remove the ABS sensor harness mounting screw.
-Use the T30 Torx key.
+Use the T30 torx key.

 Twingo 2 front wheel ABS sensor harness